Exposed: MCP Servers Are Lying About Their Schemas

 MCP server testing helped us confirm something many teams suspect but rarely catch early: schema-implementation drift is real, common, and costly.
 When schemas omit strict constraints or accidentally mark fields optional, automated consumers — including testing tools, CI pipelines, and LLM-based agents — will make assumptions.
 Those assumptions often lead to bad requests, confusing errors, and unpredictable behavior.

-Specmatic’s MCP Auto-Test automatically generates and runs inputs against an MCP server based on its declared schema.
+Specmatic’s MCP Auto-Test automatically generates and runs inputs into an MCP server based on its declared schema.
 That allowed us to detect mismatches without manually hand-crafting hundreds of test cases.
 The results were eye-opening.

 Key Takeaways